A virtual private networks (VPN) is a popular way for businesses and individuals to enhance their security online.

 VPN also establishes a secure connection.
 The data sent between the user and the network is encrypted, making it a reliable safety measure when using public wifi and other untrusted networks.

 The user’s IP address is also obscured by VPN.
 Anyone wishing to track the user’s activity will see the IP address of the user’s VPN-connected network rather than the address of the user’s local network.

-Two of the most commonly used VPN protocols are SSL VPN and IPsec VPN (more details below).
+Two of the most commonly used VPN protocols are SSL and IPsec (more details below).